 SproutSocial – our old favourite – has a built-in HelpDesk feature that allows you to turn messages into Support Tickets and easily capture your customers’ queries with just one click.
 You can create, track and manage support issues to resolution without leaving your dashboard.
 You decide if a tweet is a general task, a sales lead or a support issue, and then assign to yourself or team members to resolve.

 And again, as mentioned before, you should switch on all your alerts, so you’re emailed directly from Twitter or Facebook when anyone mentions you or messages you.

 With all of the above in mind, here are a few things to consider so you don’t make any mistakes with your social media automation:

 Don’t schedule content too far in advance: You’ll want to stay ‘current’ and content can become outdated or overshared very quickly.
-In which case, set aside some time every two or three days to add more updates to your schedules.
+In which case, set aside a little time every two or three days to add more updates to your schedules.

-Get the content right for each platform: It goes without saying, each social media platform is different and requires sightly different styles.
+Get the content right for each platform: It goes without saying, each social media platform is different and requires slightly different styles.
 Ensure you’re adding updates that adhere to each one.

 Be flexible and prepared to change: Social media is changing all the time.
 As are the tools that help you automate it.
 Keep on top of what’s happening, so you’re able to add yourself to any new social channels or switch to any better automation services that come onto the market.